Baked Tempeh Brown Rice Bowls

-- 1–2 cups chopped and steamed broccoli per bowl
+- 4 cups chopped and steamed broccoli (approx. 1 cup per bowl)

 - To make the tempeh, mix the marinade ingredients together in a container then add the cubed tempeh and mix well.
-Marinate at least an hour but preferably 4 hours up to overnight.
-Once it’s finished marinating, place the cubes on a baking tray and broil in the oven on a rack near the top until browned and gooey, approximately 10-15 minutes, flipping once halfway through.
+Marinate at least an hour but preferably at least 4 hours, up to overnight.
+When you’re getting ready to start the recipe, preheat the oven to 425 F. Place the tempeh cubes on a parchment paper-lined baking tray and bake for about 20 minutes until hot, gooey and starting to crisp.

-- Assemble the brown rice, cabbage slaw, steamed broccoli and baked tempeh in a bowl and serve right away or store in a container in the fridge up to 4 days.
+- Divide the cooked brown rice, cabbage slaw, steamed broccoli and baked tempeh between 4 servings and store right away or store in a container in the fridge for up to 3 days.

 Keywords: tempeh buddha bowl, vegan buddha bowl